bazel-contrib/rules_oci/docs/cosign_sign.md

 Sign an oci_image using cosign binary at a remote registry.

-It sings the image by its digest determined beforehand.
+It signs the image by its digest determined beforehand.

 ```starlark
 oci_image(